MicrosoftDocs/VBA-Docs/api/Outlook.SharingItem.Deny.md

 This method generates a new  **SharingItem** object and sets the **Type** property of the new object to **olSharingMsgTypeResponseDeny**.
 The **SharingItem** is not immediately sent to the sender of the sharing request, however, so you can edit the sharing response as needed.

+> [!NOTE]
- **Note**  Sharing is denied immediately after this method is called, regardless of whether the sharing response was received.
+> Sharing is denied immediately after this method is called, regardless of whether the sharing response was received.

 ## See also